jonemo/openpyxl-mcp-server/README.md

      }
    }
    ```
-8. After updating your configuration file, you need to restart the Claude app for the changes to take effect.
+8. After updating your configuration file, you need to restart the Claude app for the changes to take effect. **It is not enough to close the Claude app window.
+On Windows you must right click the Claude icon in your system tray and select "Quit".
+On macOS you can use Command+Q.**

 If you encounter problems, please consult these resources: